MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 - On-premises machines must be [connected to Azure Arc](quickstart-onboard-machines.md).

 - Azure Arc enabled machines must be connected to a subscription, or connector that has Defender for Servers Plan 2 enabled.
-If you enable periodic assessments on a machine that isn't connected to a subscription or connector with Defender for Servers Plan 2 Enabled, it will be subject to [Azure Update Manager pricing](https://azure.microsoft.com/pricing/details/azure-update-management-center/).
+If you enable periodic system updates on a machine that isn't connected to a subscription, or to a connector with Defender for Servers Plan 2 enabled, the machine is subject to [Azure Update Manager pricing](https://azure.microsoft.com/pricing/details/azure-update-management-center/).

 ## Enable system updates on machines

-Defender for Cloud automatically assess the security of your machines and provides recommendations to ensure the latest security and critical OS updates are installed on your machines.
-If your machines are not up to date, Defender for Cloud generates the following recommendations to ensure the latest security and critical OS updates are installed on your machines:
+Defender for Cloud automatically assesses the security of your machines and provides recommendations to ensure the latest security and critical OS updates are installed on your machines.
+If your machines aren't up to date, Defender for Cloud generates the following recommendations to ensure the latest security and critical OS updates are installed on your machines:

 - System updates should be installed on your machines (powered by Azure Update Manager)
 - Machines should be configured to periodically check for missing system updates

-These recommendations rely on a native agent embedded in every Azure VM and Azure Arc machines instead of an installed agent.
+These recommendations rely on a native agent embedded in every Azure Virtual Machine (VM) and Azure Arc machines instead of an installed agent.

 **To enable periodic system updates on your machines**: